jonascj/zen-fox/README.md

+# Fork notes
+This fork allows toggling between the light and dark color scheme, on *nix systems, with the command `pkill -USR1 -f "python.+zen_fox_toggle_light_dark.py"`.

+At this point it is a very crude (proof of concept) implementation, there is room for improvements.

+What use is this?
+Use it to toggle the color scheme from an external script.

+***Setup***
+For the external application toggling to work a few things must be configured:

+1. `zen_fox_toggle_light_dark.json` must be placed in
+`~/.mozilla/natie-messaging-hosts/`
+(a symlink will do nicely).

+2. `zen_fox_toggle_light_dark.py` must be placed somewhere
+sensible and have the execute permission set (`chmod +x`).

+3. In file `zen_fox_toggle_light_dark.json`
+this line `"path": "/absolute/path/to/zen_fox_toggle_light_dark.py"` must be changed to reflect the path on your system.

+***Trying it out***
+So far I've only tried my modified version of the add-on by opening `about:debugging` in Firefox, choosing [Load Temporary Add-on], and selecting/opening `manifest.json`.

+With the add-on loaded temporarily, open a terminal and issue the command `pkill -USR1 -f "python.+zen_fox_toggle_light_dark.py"`.

+This will send a USR1 signal to the Python script, which it will detect and in turn, it willsend a message to the Zen Fox extension, telling it to toggle the colors.

 # Zen Fox

 As we spend more and more of our lives computing, and more and more of our computing is done on the browser, our browser being the awesome Firefox — it must be themed appropriately for its heavy duty.